DigitalPublishingToolkit/Money-Lab-Reader/docs/0_1-colophon_ML.md

 International Financial Organizations of Oesterreichische Nationalbank, the central bank of Austria.

-[flaptekst]

-MoneyLab Reader
+##Back cover

-An Intervention In Digital Economy
+MoneyLab Reader: An Intervention In Digital Economy

 Edited by Geert Lovink, Nathaniel Tkacz, Patricia de Vries